amgauthier1992/codecampfinder-client/README.md

 To get the backend up and running see [https://github.com/amgauthier1992/codecampfinder-api](https://github.com/amgauthier1992/codecampfinder-api)

-Deployments are handled through Vercel (formerly known as Zeit) and can be run via `npm run deploy`
+Deployments are handled through Vercel and can be run via `npm run deploy`